Home / Compare Electricity &… / How to reduce your gas b…

 If you want to save money on gas but don’t want to always manually adjust your thermostat, why not consider purchasing a programmable one?
 You’ll be able to set a schedule for your heating, so it won’t use up gas when you’re away from home, asleep or otherwise not using it.

-As with any other appliance and system, regular maintenance will keep your gas heating system running efficiently for longer.
+Another tip on how to reduce your gas bill is to maintain your gas heating system.
+As with any other appliance or system, regular maintenance will keep your gas heating system running efficiently for longer.
 When it’s due, organise a service on your heating system and check your heater’s filters for built-up dirt or dust to make sure everything is in top condition.

-Having proper insulation in your home can keep it both warm in the winter and cool in the summer – and it could cut your energy bills by almost half!3 If you want to know how to lower your gas bill in the winter, this is one way to do it.
+Having proper insulation in your home can keep it both warm in the winter and cool in the summer.
+If you want to lower your gas bill in the winter, this is one way to do it.

 Seal any gaps or cracks in your windowsills or door frames.
 These gaps could be letting the heat out and cold air in.

-You should also try to contain the heat to particular areas of your home by shutting doors to rooms that don’t need to be heated, like the laundry or bathroom.
+You should also try to contain the heat to particular areas of your home by closing doors to rooms that don’t need to be heated, like the laundry or bathroom.
 This keeps your heating system from overworking to heat a larger area and helps warm the rooms quicker.
+You can even turn the ceiling fans on low to circulate the warm air throughout the room.

 If you live in an apartment or small house, an on-demand gas hot water system may be the best cost and gas-efficient option for you.
 An on-demand system will only heat water when it’s needed.
 On the other hand, bigger hot water systems keep a supply of water constantly heated, using more gas in the process.